kermitt2/pdfalto/Readme.md

 # Future work

+- Text like containing block element characters (https://unicode.org/charts/PDF/U2B00.pdf) are used as placeholders for unknown character unicodes, instead of what would be expected when visually inspecting the text.
+The reason for these unsolved character unicode values is that the actual characters are glyphs that are embedded in the PDF document which use free unicode range for embedded fonts, not the right unicode.
+The only way to extract the valid text for those special characters is to use OCR at glyph level .
+This is our targeted main future enhancement, relying on a custom Deep Learning approach.

 - map special characters in secondary fonts to their expected unicode

-- try OCR for unsolved character unicode value based on their associated glyph in embedded font

-- try OCR for unsolved character unicode value in context based on their occurences in the document

 - try to optimize speed and memory

-- ..see the issue tracker
+- see the issue tracker for further tasks

 # Changes

 - support unicode composition of characters

-- generalize reading order to all blocks (now it is limited to the blocks of the first page)
+- generalize reading order to all blocks (it was limited to the blocks of the first page)

-- use subscript/superscript text font style attribut.
+- use subscript/superscript text font style attribut

-- use SVG as a format for vectorial images.
+- use SVG as a format for vectorial images

 - propagate unsolved character unicode value (free unicode range for embedded fonts) as encoded special character in ALTO (so-called "placeholder" approach)

 - generate metadata information in a separate XML file (as ALTO schema does not support that)

-- use the latest version of xpdf, version 4.00.
+- use the latest version of xpdf, version 4.00

 - add cmake